nfornadimkhan/data_analysis_youtube/README.md

   - view_count: Number of views
   - like_count: Number of likes
   - comment_count: Number of comments
-- Added human-readable duration format for better interpretation
+- Added human-readable duration format for better interpretation.
-- Removed extra whitespace and standardized titles
+- Removed extra whitespace and standardized titles.
-- Created engagement rate metric: Formula: (likes + comments) / views * 100 As inspired from the [article](https://www.storyly.io/post/how-to-calculate-engagement-rate)
+- Created engagement rate metric: **Formula:** [(likes + comments) / views] * 100.
+As inspired from the [article](https://www.storyly.io/post/how-to-calculate-engagement-rate)
-- Removed rows with all missing values to ensure data quality
+- Removed rows with all missing values to ensure data quality.
-- Sorted data by category and keyword for better analysis
+- Sorted data by category and keyword for better analysis.
-- Saved cleaned dataset for further analysis
+- Saved cleaned dataset in `youtube_data/cleaned_videos_data.csv` for further analysis.

 ## Step 3: Solution for the problem of Irrelevant Videos
 We recognized that our data contains some videos that are not at all related to the plant breeding concepts even after the above mentioned data cleaning & preprocessing.
-This was a big trouble. 😞
+This was a big trouble. 😰
 This let us to look for the solutions beyong the scope of the project.
 Therefore, we implemented a solution to remove the irrelevant videos from our data by using the following libraries:
 - **nltk:** For natural language processing (e.g., tokenizing words in text).
 - **sentence-transformers:** For encoding sentences into vector representations using BERT.
 - **sklearn:** For calculating cosine similarity between vectors.

-Inspired by these sources:
+👉🏻 **Inspired by these sources:**
 - https://www.restack.io/p/similarity-search-answer-relevance-scores-cat-ai?utm_source=chatgpt.com
 - https://www.33rdsquare.com/four-of-the-easiest-and-most-effective-methods-of-keyword-extraction-from-a-single-text-using-python/?utm_source=chatgpt.com
 - https://www.analyticsvidhya.com/blog/2022/08/movies-recommendation-system-using-python/?utm_source=chatgpt.com

 To assess how relevant each video is to a given keyword and filter out irrelevant videos.
-The solution uses both basic text matching and advanced semantic similarity (cosine similarity) to calculate a “relevance score” for each video.
+The solution uses both basic text matching and advanced semantic similarity (cosine similarity) to calculate a "relevance score" for each video.
-1. Relevance Scoring:
+1. **Relevance Scoring:**
 	-	Each video title is compared to its corresponding search keyword using:
 	   -	Direct Keyword Match: Checks if the keyword is present in the title.
 	   -	Word Overlap: Measures how many words in the title overlap with the keyword.